Early life of Frank Sinatra: Family background and early years

 Francis Albert Sinatra was born on December 12, 1915, in an upstairs tenement at 415 Monroe Street (Note: The house no longer exists and burned down before Sinatra's death, but at 417 is a small building with "From Here to Eternity" and an Oscar on the front sign.
 It was opened as a museum by Ed Shirak in 2001, but had to be closed after five years due to maintenance issues.
 At 415 there is now an archway and a bronze plaque with his name and "The Voice".) in Hoboken, New Jersey, the only child of Italian immigrants Natalina "Dolly" Garavanta and Antonino Martino "Marty" Sinatra.
 The couple had eloped on Valentine's Day, 1913, and were married at the city hall in Jersey City, New Jersey; they later were remarried in a church.
 Sinatra weighed 13.5 lbs at birth.
 His was a breech birth; he had to be delivered with the aid of forceps, which caused severe scarring to his left cheek, neck, and ear, and perforated his ear drum, damage that remained for life.
+Sinatra's grandmother resuscitated him by running him under cold water until he gasped.
 Due to his injuries at birth, his baptism was delayed for several months.
 A childhood operation on his mastoid bone left major scarring on his neck, and during adolescence he suffered from cystic acne that scarred his face and neck.
 Some children called him "Scarface" when he was eleven; this made him so angry he wanted to physically assault the doctor who had delivered him.
-Sinatra was raised Roman Catholic.
+Sinatra was baptized at St. Francis Church in Hoboken and was raised Roman Catholic.